pascalgolec/StructuralDDP.jl/docs/src/index.md

 Summarizing he four different types of integration dimensions:

 - `:All` - next period states as a function of states, actions and shocks, i.e. ``s' = \Phi(s, a, \varepsilon')``.
 This formulation is the slowest and corresponds to the baseline example.
+In the background, the solver calls [QuanEcon's ddp.jl](https://github.com/QuantEcon/QuantEcon.jl/blob/master/src/markov/ddp.jl).
 - `:Separable` - next period exogenous states as a function of all states, actions and shocks, i.e. ``s'_e = \Phi(s, a, \varepsilon')``.
 - `:Separable_States` - next period exogenous states as a function of all states and shocks, i.e. ``s'_e = \Phi(s, \varepsilon')``.
 - `:Separable_ExogStates` - next period exogenous states as a function of only exogenous states and shocks, i.e. ``s'_e = \Phi(s_e, \varepsilon')``.